uiuc-arc/AQUA/README.md

 ## Installation

-Prerequisites:
+**Prerequisites:**

+* Java

-* Java: check installation: `java -version`.
+  Check installation with `java -version`.
 If not installed, on Ubuntu you may try `sudo apt -y update; sudo apt install openjdk-8-jdk`

+* Maven

-* Maven: check installation: `mvn --version`.
+  Check installation with `mvn --version`.
 If not installed, on Ubuntu you may try `sudo apt -y update; sudo apt install maven`

-Install dependencies and build package:
+**Install dependencies and build AQUA:**

     mvn package -DskipTests=true

-It should print `BUILD SUCCESS`.
+It may take a while and in the end print `BUILD SUCCESS`.

 ## Usage